Kirsten Gillibrand Pledges To Stop Accepting Donations From Corporate PACs

 In 2016, End Citizens United did not endorse Hillary Clinton until after the Democratic primary.
 Speaking by phone, Muller praised Clinton for her platform on campaign finance as the "most progressive plan on the issue that we'd ever seen" — with goals to overturn the Citizens United decision, increase disclosure laws, and create a federal system to match small-dollar donations in presidential and congressional elections.
 Still, Clinton's campaign accepted thousands of dollars from corporate PACs.

 For Gillibrand, the pledge comes as the latest in a series of aggressive and progressive stands since Trump took office.
-The Albany-born Democrat came to Washington in 2007 as a congresswoman from New York's rural 20th district, with a moderate bent and a high rating from the National Rifle Association.
-A decade later, the 51-year-old claims one of the most liberal records in the U.S. Senate: She co-sponsored this year's single-payer health care plan; voted against most of President Trump's cabinet nominees; and set off calls for the resignation of Sen. Al Franken, her Democratic colleague, after multiple women accused him of sexual misconduct.
+The Albany-born Democrat came to Washington in 2007 as a representative from New York's rural 20th District, with a moderate bent and a high rating from the National Rifle Association.
+A decade later, the 51-year-old claims one of the most liberal records in the US Senate: She cosponsored this year's single-payer health care plan, voted against most of President Trump's cabinet nominees, and set off calls for the resignation of Sen. Al Franken, her Democratic colleague, after multiple women accused him of sexual misconduct.

 "People tend to focus on the political reasons behind why this makes sense," Muller said of Gillibrand's pledge.
 "One of the key reasons Sen. Gillibrand did this is it's just the right thing to do."
 (Muller noted that Gillibrand has long shown interest in issues of transparency: She was the first member of Congress, for instance, to publish a list of her official meetings, earmark requests, and personal financial disclosures.)